akashzsh/akashzsh/README.md

 - 👋 Hi, I’m Akash
 - 👀 I’m interested in Mathematics and Computer Science
 - 🌱 I’m currently learning CS Engineering
 - 📫 How to reach me ...
-DM on Insta @akashinfinity12
+DM on Insta @akash.space

 <!---
 akashinfinity12/akashinfinity12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.